SparsePO: Controlling Preference Alignment of LLMs via Sparse Token Masks: Experiments

-\textbf{Reward and KL Divergence Trade-off.} We start our analysis by investigating the trade-off between ground-truth reward and response-level KL divergence by estimating their Pareto frontier.
-For all policies, we train using $\beta=\{0.01, 0.1,0.2,...,1,2,3,4,5,10,20\}$ and for SimPO, $\gamma$ in $\{0.3,1\}$.
-For each policy variation, we generate one response per prompt in the test set using multinomial sampling, every 100 training steps, and report the the ground-truth reward and the average response-level KL divergence, averaged over samples.
+\textbf{Reward and KL Divergence Trade-off.} We investigate the trade-off between ground-truth reward and response-level KL divergence by estimating their Pareto frontier.
+For all policies, we train using $\beta=\{0.01, 0.1,0.2,...,1,2,..,5\}$, We sample two generations per prompt in the test set every 100 training steps using multinomial sampling, and report the ground-truth reward and average response-level KL divergence, averaged over samples.